- Research Centre for Optimal Health

 About me

-I became a part of the University of Westminster in October 2014.
-Since then, I have played a significant role in establishing and managing the Research Centre for Optimal Health (ReCOH), and more recently, the Health Data Sciences Research Group.
-In 2022, I took on the responsibility of Director of Research and Knowledge Exchange for the School of Life Sciences.
+I joined the University of Westminster in 2014 and have since helped establish and lead two major initiatives: the Research Centre for Optimal Health (ReCOH) and the Health Data Sciences Research Group.
+In 2022, I became Director of Research and Knowledge Exchange for the School of Life Sciences, where I oversee research strategy, support academic career development, and shape the School’s contribution to institutional priorities.

 Teaching